© Bank of America Corporation. All rights reserved.

 7 "Facts and Figures," Alzheimer's Association, 2018.

 8 “By the Numbers: Will You Need Long-Term Care?”
 Merrill Lynch, 2017.

 9 2015 U.S. Trust Insights on Wealth and Worth®

 10, 11 “By the Numbers: Will You Need Long-Term Care?”
 Merrill Lynch, 2017.

 13 Centers for Disease Control, 2017.

 Long-term-care insurance coverage contains benefits, exclusions, limitations, eligibility requirements and specific terms and conditions under which the insurance coverage may be continued in force or discontinued.
 Not all insurance policies and types of coverage may be available in your state.

 All guarantees and benefits of an insurance policy are backed by the claims-paying ability of the issuing insurance company.
-They are not backed by Merrill Lynch or its affiliates, nor do Merrill Lynch or its affiliates make any representations or guarantees regarding the claims-paying ability of the issuing insurance company.
+They are not backed by Merrill or its affiliates, nor do Merrill or its affiliates make any representations or guarantees regarding the claims-paying ability of the issuing insurance company.